JanisNied/Customiser/README.md

 # Decaying Winter Customisation🎩👕👖
 A Character Customiser based on a Roblox Experience called Decaying Winter!
+This customiser has you going through many options that range from Head to Toe.
+You may even change your character, their scale, name and age!

+*god this description is awful*

 ## Checklist🎯
 - [x] Main Menu
 - [x] Modular Avatar
   - [x] Make a Rig for the Character Base (3D) (this also sucks)
   - [x] Add Default "Underwear" Clothing to make it less awkward (e.g. clothes automatically given by roblox when wearing none)
-  - [x] Add attachment points for the Character Base within Unity (for garments and accessories)
+  - [x] Add attachment points for the Character Base within Unity (for equipables and accessories)
     - [x] Left Arm Attachment
     - [x] Right Arm Attachment
     - [x] Head Attachment